PawanRamaMali/System-Design/README.md

 * RAID 5 – Striping with distributed parity
 * RAID 6 – Striping with double parity
 * RAID 10 – Combining striping and mirroring

+### 6. Database Concepts

+A database is a collection of information that is organized so that it can be easily accessed, managed and updated.
+In this section you will get to know about various database concepts like CAP theorem, ACID properties, Consistency patterns and Sharding.

+3 guarantees of a distributed system

+* Consistency — A guarantee that every node in a distributed cluster returns the same, most recent, successful write.
+* Availability — Every non-failing node returns a response for all read and write requests in a reasonable amount of time
+* Partition Tolerant — The system continues to function in spite of network partitions.